 As a rule of thumb, the younger and greener the needles, the more concentrated its medicinal compounds.
 The ideal needles are less than three inches long.
 Don’t choose needles from a pine that lines a roadway or in a highly-populated area as they may be sprayed with pesticides or other toxic chemicals.
 The best needles come from pines found deep in the forest.
 Put your hiking boots on and enjoy a day in the country while searching for healthy pine trees.

 While pine needle tea can boost your health, be careful what trees you choose.
 While the majority of pine trees are fine for consumption, make sure you steer clear from:

 - Common Yew (Taxus) – Found in shrub or small tree sizes, Yew contains a toxic alkaloid known as taxine, which is fatal if consumed by humans.

 - Norfolk Island Pin (Araucana Heterophylla) – Also referred to as the Australian Pine, this pine tree is often used as Christmas trees and small indoor plants.
 This plant is poisonous to humans and animals.

-- Ponderosa Pine (Pinus Ponderosa – Also known as the Yellow Pine, is regarded harmful to humans.
+- Ponderosa Pine (Pinus Ponderosa – Also known as the Yellow Pine, is regarded as harmful to humans.
 In fact, its needles are used to terminate animal pregnancies.

 - Lodgepole Pine